ocpi/ocpi/transport_and_format.md

 The interfaces are protected on HTTP transport level, with SSL and token based authentication.
 Please note that this mechanism does **not** require client side certificates for authentication, only server side certificates in order to setup a secure SSL connection.

+### Pull and Push

+OCPI supports both 'pull' and 'push' models.

+- Push: Changes in objects, and new objects are send (semi) real-time to receiver.
+- Pull: Receiver request a (full) list of objects every X times.

+OCPI doesn't require parties to implement 'push'.
+'pull' is required, a receiver needs to be able to get 'in-sync' after a period of connection loss.

+It is possible to implement a 'pull' only OCPI implementation, it might be a good starting point for an OCPI implementation.
+However, it is strongly advised to implement 'push' for production systems that have to handle some load, especially when a number of clients are requesting long lists frequently.
+'Push' implementation tend to use much less resources.
+It is therefor advised to clients 'pulling' lists from a server to do this on a relative low polling interval: think in hours, not minutes, and to introduce some splay (randomize the length of the poll interface a bit).

 ### Request format

 Each HTTP request must add a 'Authorization' header.
 The header looks as follows: